-At PMI Synergy in London in November 2019, we explored some of the companies who are proactively working towards ‘reverse logistics’ to ensure the re-distribution of traditional waste.
+At PMI Synergy London in 2019, we explored some of the companies who are proactively working towards ‘reverse logistics’ to ensure the re-distribution of traditional waste.

 “We would basically be taking old bookshelves, old furniture, or an old door that’s finished its first life and sending it into new products.
 You’ll have a kitchen that used to be a bookshelf, without seeing any visible difference in them.”

 Projects and programmes have a significant impact on our environment, and to meet the needs of society without breaching our ecological boundaries we will require a collective change in behaviour to deliver sustainable project outcomes.